 Even some private correspondence got censored.
 In fact, the country's military censors examined around 300,000 private telegrams in one year (1916).

 The WW1 censorship regulations also prohibited discussing naval and military matters in public.
 Buying alcohol on public transport was not allowed.

 The introduction of DORA 1914 during World War 1 meant that you could get fined for making white flour instead of whole-wheat.
 Fines were also issued if you allowed rats to invade a wheat store or if you got caught feeding bread to any wild animals.

 As the war deteriorated, more restrictions and legislation on food production followed.
 This eventually led to the introduction of food rationing in the year 1918.

 Strange and bizarre rules exist in every country.
 The UK Law Commission has the responsibility of pruning the statute book in Britain.
 They remove outdated regulations or pointless legislation.

-But it appears they are a tad slow according to our historical listing of 'strange but true British laws' which are still in effect today.
-Some of them are simply unbelievable and defy human logic!
+Even so, it appears they are a tad slow according to our historical listing of 'crazy UK laws' which are still in effect today.
+Some of them are simply unbelievable and defy the realms of human logic!